Thomas-Redmond/Cardiff-University-Internship-Task/README.md

 # Cardiff_Coursework_Support

 Provides feedback to first-year students for the module "Problem Solving With Python" in CS, during development.
 Examples such as "no need for global keyword", "return answer from function as a number not a string"

+# Installing Plugin for use
+Creates virtual environment
+*py -m venv env*

+Activates Virtual Environment
+*.\env\Scripts\activate*

+Install Plugin Requirements
+*py -m pip install -r local/path/to/plugin/requirements.txt*

+Install Plugin
+*python local/path/to/plugin/setup.py install*

+# Using Plugin
+*flake8 filename.py*
+Runs flake8 on the designated file, performing all Flake8 and Plugin checks.
+Currently set up (v0.1.2) to always fail on custom plugin check.

 # Development Virtual Environment Reminder